Internship

 • Update Your Resume and LinkedIn Profile: Tailor your resume to highlight relevant coursework, skills, extracurricular activities, and any previous work experience.
 Optimize your LinkedIn profile to showcase your achievements and interests.

 • Network: Leverage your personal and professional network to discover potential internship opportunities.
-Attend career fairs, networking events, and join relevant online communities.
+Attend career fairs, and networking events, and join relevant online communities.

 • Utilize University Resources: Take advantage of your university's career center, internship programs, and workshops.
 They can provide valuable guidance and connections.